edbertw/ENGG1340/README.md

 - string = string text and manipulations

 EXECUTION INSTRUCTIONS:
-Since we will also be providing a makefile for efficiency purposes, simply do make Test to compile all of the targets and its dependencies and run the program.
+Since we will also be providing a makefile for efficiency purposes, simply do make Snake_Game, then make menu, then make login, then make Run to compile all of the targets and run the program. *IMPORTANT* Please ignore all warning messages.
+The warning messages will not affect our program in any way.
 You can do make clean to remove any targets that have been made after compilation.